Achudan-Bose/Multi-Label-Text-Classification/README.md

 ## Approach
 The approach was to use a pretrained SLM (Small Language Model) as a multilabel classifier.
 The model chosen for this purpose was BioClinical-ModernBERT-base.
 It builds on ModernBERT to adapt to domain-specific data.
 It is trained on the largest biomedical and clinical corpus to date, with over 53.5 billion tokens.
 It incorporates long-context processing (upto 8192 tokens) and has a significant increase in performance for bioclinical NLP tasks.

+The idea was to create a pipeline involving separate Jupyter notebooks for each major step in training the model.
+This means one notebook for preprocessing, one for training and one for evaluation.